Tâmpa (Brașov): Béthlen Restaurant (1890-1977); marble cross and Brașov sign

+Aqueduct

 Also in 1891–1892, the Brașov Aqueduct was erected on the Tâmpa ridge, under the direction of engineer Christian Kertsch (best remembered for his Kertsch House in downtown Brașov).
 Water was carried through ceramic pipes over a great distance, from springs on the other side of Tâmpa.
 Pipe deterioration eventually forced Brașov authorities to provide the aqueduct with water from the city area (popular myth still has it that water running through the aqueduct is spring water, and, occasionally, people still supply themselves directly from that location).
-Shards of ceramic pipes and a memorial plaque to the engineer P. Bartusch are still visible on the way to Râpa Dracului (going around the mountain).
+Shards of ceramic pipes and a memorial plaque for engineer P. Bartusch are still visible on the way to Râpa Dracului (going around the mountain).

+Casa Pădurarului

-Casa Pădurarului ("the Woodman's House") is a rustic restaurant located at the base of Tâmpa, about halfway along the pedestrian road there.
+Casa Pădurarului ("the Forester House") is a rustic restaurant located at the base of Tâmpa, about halfway along the pedestrian road there.
 Built at the beginning of the 20th century, it served as a place of rest for the residents of Brașov who would walk along the promenade below Tâmpa.
-Near this restaurant, rebuilt in the 2000s after suffering a fire, the cable car starts its course, taking passengers in less than three minutes to the Panoramic restaurant, located atop the mountain.
+Near this restaurant, rebuilt in the 2000s after being damaged by a fire, the cable car starts its course, taking passengers in less than three minutes to the Panoramic restaurant, located atop the mountain.

+Recent

 In 1968–1969, a television tower as well as a restaurant and a cable car were built on Tâmpa's crest.
 Today, the tower receives a signal from Postăvaru and transmits it to the city below (initially with 10 kW, but today with just 2 kW), while the Panoramic restaurant, situated in a favourable location, offers excellent views of the city from its dining hall.
-The Aro-Palace society owns the restaurant.
+The Aro-Palace society is the owner.
 The cable car terminus is also located beneath the tower.
 Before 1989, when tourists exited the cable car, they were met by an enormous stuffed brown bear, standing menacingly on two feet.
-At the same time as this complex was built, a short distance away, a flagpole was built.
-In 2004, the Brașov County Council guaranteed festive lighting for it, installing a powerful laser reflector that lights up the sky a good part of every evening.
+At the same time as this complex was built, a short distance away, a flagpole was also erected.
+In 2004, the Brașov County Council provided it with festive lighting, installing a powerful laser floodlight that lights up the sky a good part of every evening.